cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 ## License Update

-When your product has been activated, you can always check the license details, current license status and update the license.
+You can always see the license details, current license status and upload a new license (instead of the current one)

 {{% note title="Update Permissions" %}}
-Only users with sys_admin permissions are allowed to update license.
+Only users with sys_admin permissions are allowed to update licenses.
 {{% /note %}}

+{{% note title="Update Permissions" %}}
+There can only be one license on a Manager at any given time.
+{{% /note %}}

 ### Cloudify CLI

-You can update license using the following command:
+You can upload a new license (instead of the current one) using the following command:

 {{< highlight bash >}}
 cfy license upload <license-path>